earthrise-media/mining-detector/README.md

 ![MiningTitlesCollage](https://user-images.githubusercontent.com/11287904/150589512-5d2f1e1c-b946-4f35-90a0-09efbcecc83a.jpg)

 This work grew out of a series of collaborations with journalists seeking to expose illegal gold mining activity and document its impacts on the environment and local indigenous communities.
 At first, we identified mines by sight in satellite imagery.
-Then we crowd-sourced image sleuthing with high school students.
+Then some high school classes helped in the image sleuthing.
 Finally it made sense to try to automate the identification of mine sites.
-The training datasets for the machine-learned models followed from those early applications of human intelligence.
+The training datasets for the machine-learned models followed from those painstaking human surveys.

 Reports using the automated detection outputs:
-* [The pollution of illegal gold mining in the Tapajós River](https://infoamazonia.org/en/storymap/the-pollution-of-illegal-gold-mining-in-the-tapajos-river/).
-The story is part of the _InfoAmazonia_ series, [Murky Waters](https://infoamazonia.org/en/project/murky-waters/), on pollution in the Amazon River system and links to  sargassum seaweed blooms in the Caribbean.
+* [The pollution of illegal gold mining in the Tapajós River](https://infoamazonia.org/en/storymap/the-pollution-of-illegal-gold-mining-in-the-tapajos-river/), _InfoAmazonia_, 2021.
+The story is part of the series [Murky Waters](https://infoamazonia.org/en/project/murky-waters/), on pollution in the Amazon River system and links to sargassum seaweed blooms in the Caribbean.
 * Forthcoming work with _ArmandoInfo_, _El Pais_, and the Pulitzer Center's Rainforest Investigation Network.

 Related reporting:
 * [Amazon gold rush: The threatened tribe](https://graphics.reuters.com/BRAZIL-INDIGENOUS/MINING/rlgvdllonvo/index.html), _Reuters_, 2019, on illegal mining in protected Yanomami Indigenous Territory.
 * [Illegal mining sparks malaria outbreak in indigenous territories in Brazil](https://infoamazonia.org/en/2020/11/25/mineracao-ilegal-contribui-para-surto-de-malaria-em-terras-indigenas-no-para/), _InfoAmazonia_ and _Mongabay_, 2020.
 * [Gana por ouro](https://theintercept.com/2021/09/16/mineradora-novata-ja-explorou-32-vezes-mais-ouro-do-que-o-previsto-em-area-protegida-da-amazonia/),  _The Intercept_, 2021.
-Report on an industrial gold mine operating without environmental permits.
-Two weeks after the story appeared the mine was shut down and fined the equivalent of two million US dollars.
+Report on an industrial gold mine operating without proper environmental permits.
+Two weeks after the story appeared the mine was shut down and fined.
 * [Garimpo destruidor](https://theintercept.com/2021/12/04/garimpo-ilegal-sai-cinza-para-amazonia/), _The Intercept_, 2021.

 ## Methodology

 ### Overview

-The mine detector is a light-weight convolutional neural network, which we train to discrimate mines from other terrain in the Amazon basin by feeding it hand-labeled examples of mines and other key features as they appear in Sentinel-2 satellite imagery.
+The mine detector is a light-weight convolutional neural network, which we train to discriminate mines from other terrain by feeding it hand-labeled examples of mines and other key features as they appear in Sentinel-2 satellite imagery.
 The network operates on 44 x 44 pixel (440 m x 440 m) patches of data extracted from the [Sentinel 2 L1C data product](https://sentinel.esa.int/web/sentinel/missions/sentinel-2).
 Each pixel in the patch captures the light reflected from Earth's surface in twelve bands of visible and infrared light.
 We average (median composite) the Sentinel data across a four-month period to reduce the presence of clouds, cloud shadow, and other transitory effects.

 During run time, the network assesses each patch for signs of recent mining activity, and then the region of interest is shifted by 140 m for the network to make a subsequent assessment.
 This process proceeds across the entire region of interest.
 The network makes 326 million individual assessments in covering the 6.7 million square kilometers of the Amazon basin.